 Legal query form

-Due to high demand for our services and a shortfall in funding, our legal query form is normally open between Monday 9am to Friday 5pm but may close temporarily within those times if demand is too high.
+Due to high demand for our services and a shortfall in funding our legal query form is closed over the weekends from 5pm Friday until 9am Monday.
+The legal query form may close temporarily during the week if demand is high.
 We apologise for any inconvenience caused and will keep this page updated with new information regarding the re-opening of the service.
 If your query is related to copyright you may wish to contact the Australian Copyright Council for assistance.

 We recommend writing and saving your query in a word document before you fill in this online form.
 Please note there are character limits in place within the form.

 To request legal advice from Arts Law please submit the form below and fill out the details.
 We operate on a queue system and deal with all queries in the order we receive them.
 Please be aware that due to limited resources there may be a delay in the turnaround time for legal advice, however we will keep you posted via email as to the status of your query.